atmire/Elsevier/README.md

 <aspect name="ExternalImport" path="resource://aspects/ExternalImport/" />
 ```

-Be sure to also remove the corresponding entry from the navigation menu defined in `org.dspace.app.xmlui.aspect.administrative`.
+Be sure to also remove the corresponding entry from the navigation menu defined in `org.dspace.app.xmlui.aspect.administrative.Navigation`.

 ### Entitlements